Massachusetts Paternity Attorneys

 When there is a birth certificate with the father’s name on it, the legal process is more straightforward and does not necessarily require a paternity test to be conducted first before custody, visitation, or child support will be ordered.
 In Massachusetts, the father would file what is called a Complaint for Custody, Support, and Parenting Time.

 If there is not a birth certificate or there is a question of whether the father named on the birth certificate is in fact the biological father, then a Complaint to Establish Paternity must be filed.
 With this, there is typically a paternity test that is ordered, and, the results of the test will tell everyone whether the man is actually the father.
-If you have questions about establishing the identity of a child’s father, a Worcester paternity lawyer can work with you to ensure that you and your child’s rights are protected.
+If you have questions about establishing the identity of a child’s father, a Massachusetts paternity lawyer can work with you to ensure that you and your child’s rights are protected.

 With over 35 years of exclusive family law experience, O’Connor Family Law understands how to pursue these cases effectively and can work hard to do what is best for you and your family.
 Speak with one of our attorneys by calling 774-703-3755 today.